weilinhan/-Autonomous-Warehouse-Inspection-and-Fire-Hazard-Detection/README.md

     conda deactivate
     roslaunch transbot_visual ar_track.launch

-If you want to see more detailed visualization results of ArTag detection, you can edit src/transbot_visual/launch/ar_track.launch and set the rviz parameter to on.
+If you want to see more detailed visualization results of ArTag detection, you can edit `src/transbot_visual/launch/ar_track.launch` and set the `rviz` parameter to `on`.
-This will launch RViz together with the node.
+This will launch `RViz` together with the node.

-By default, rviz is set to false in order to save computing resources.
+By default, `rviz` is set to `false` in order to save computing resources.

 #### 6️⃣ Start Lidar